samedhi/firemore/README.md

 in collection (odd) positions and strings in (even) positions, but it is up to you.

-Note that any vector that is of even length must be a reference to a document, while a vector of odd length must be a reference to a collection.
+Note that a vector of even length must be a reference to a document, while a vector of odd length must be a reference to a collection.
 So `[:users]` is a reference to the `users` collection.
 While `[:users "alovelace"]` is a reference to a document *within* the `users`